sockalingamAnnamalai/Zenefits_FullStack/README.md

 Instruction to run the application

 Download the folder
-open index.html using any browser
+and open index.html using any browser